EOSIO/vt-blockchain-bootcamp-starter/docs/instructions.md

 # Before we Begin

-## Linux

-This guide assumes that if you are using Linux, you're using Ubuntu.
-If using a different Linux Distro, please

 ## Terminal

 Throughout this guide we will be referring to the CLI (Command Line Interface) as "Terminal."
 Depending upon your system of choice, your "Terminal" will be located in one of three places.